Authors beginning with: D

 Sitting in a hut at the bottom of his garden, surrounded by odd bits and pieces such as a suitcase (used as a footrest), his own hipbone (which he'd had replaced) and a heavy ball of metal foil (made from years' worth of chocolate wrappers), Roald Dahl wrote some of the world's best-loved stories including Charlie and the Chocolate Factory, The Twits, The Witches, The BFG, Fantastic Mr Fox, James and the Giant Peach and lots more.

 Roddy Doyle was born in Dublin in 1958.
-He is the author of eleven acclaimed novels including The Commitments, The Snapper and The Van, two collections of short stories, Rory & Ita, a memoir about his parents, and most recently, The Guts.
+He is the author of eleven acclaimed novels including The Commitments, The Snapper and The Van, two collections of short stories, Rory & Ita, a memoir about his parents, and The Guts.
 He won the Booker Prize in 1993 for Paddy Clarke Ha Ha Ha.

 Sarah Dyer graduated from Kingston University in 2001.
 Her first book, Five Little Fiends went on to win the Bronze Smarties Prize and the UKRA (United Kingdom Reading Award) award.
 It has been an international success, translated into nine different languages.